Karagul/CIECC/README.md

 # CIECC
-intership in china international electronic commerce center
+- intership in china international electronic commerce center
+- mainly use the time series models like ARIMA,VAR and so on